Troy Duffy: A Cautionary Hollywood Tale – Boondock Saints

 The film grossed $11 million at the box office (the film was released limited, never playing on more than 524 screens) and has grossed over $50 million in DVD sales (as of June 2012).
 The film had an $8 million budget.

-This story remind us all that, if I may quote Stan Lee,
+This story reminds us all that, if I may quote Stan Lee,

 “With great power comes great responsibility.”

-Troy Duffy receives the golden ticket and then pissed all over it but it seemed that was the journey he needed to take as a filmmaker, a person and as a human being.
+Troy Duffy receives the golden ticket and then struggled to deal with it but it seemed that was the journey he needed to take as a filmmaker, a person and as a human being.